eclipse-sdv-blueprints/software-orchestration/eclipse-ankaios/README.md

 code .
 ```

+__Note:__ If you have not installed and enabled [docker buildx](https://github.com/docker/buildx) you need to specify the `TARGETARCH` manually by providing it as build argument inside the `.devcontainer/devcontainer.json`, e.g.: --build-arg TARGETARCH=amd64.

 VSCode detects automatically that a `.devcontainer` folder exists inside this subfolder.
 Please confirm the dialog to reopen VSCode inside the devcontainer.
 Afterwards, open a new terminal inside the devcontainer in VSCode.